syuu-syuu/project-gutenberg-analysis/README.md

-# Final Project Skeleton

 ## Introduction

-Project Gutenberg (PG) is a volunteer effort to digitize and archive cultural works, as well as to "encourage the creation and distribution of eBooks."
-It was founded in 1971 by American writer Michael S. Hart and is the oldest digital library.
-Most of the items in its collection are the full texts of books or individual stories in the public domain.
-All files can be accessed for free under an open format layout, available on almost any computer.
-As of 3 October 2015, Project Gutenberg had reached 50,000 items in its collection of free eBooks.

-The releases are available in plain text as well as other formats, such as HTML, PDF, EPUB, MOBI, and Plucker wherever possible.
-Most releases are in the English language, but many non-English works are also available.
-There are multiple affiliated projects that provide additional content, including region- and language-specific works.
-Project Gutenberg is closely affiliated with Distributed Proofreaders, an Internet-based community for proofreading scanned texts.
+Project Gutenberg (PG) is a pioneering venture in the realm of digital libraries, amassing a wealth of cultural and literary works since its inception in 1971.
+Recognized as the oldest digital library, PG is known for offering a wide array of public domain books and stories in an easily accessible open format.

-In this project, I used the gutenbergr package in R to download and process public domain works from the Project Gutenberg collection and tried to answer the following questions:
+In this project, we used the gutenbergr package in R to download and process public domain works from the Project Gutenberg collection and tried to answer the following questions:

 1. How is the word usage different among different authors?
 2. Is it possible to train a model that can predict the author of a work based on its word frequencies?
 3. If the answer to question 2 is "yes," what method should we use to achieve a better performance?

+Our investigation applied multifaceted approaches, with key activities including:
+- Implementing dimensionality reduction techniques, specifically Principal Component Analysis (PCA) and t-Distributed Stochastic Neighbor Embedding (t-SNE), to graphically represent the disparity in word usage amongst different authors.
+- Evaluating the efficacy of Gradient Boosting Machines (GBM) and Support Vector Machines (SVM) for predicting authorship by scrutinizing the word frequency distributions in the respective author's works.
+- Optimizing machine learning models to enhance literary analysis and authorship prediction accuracy.

 ## Usage